Zakaria-code2001/ThinkLess/README.md

 This app brings together a powerful combination of tools and frameworks:
 - **Node.js**: Backend magic for seamless service handling.
 - **Python**: For AI-powered functionalities and machine learning models.
+- **TypeScript**: Adding strong typing and modern JavaScript development practices to the mix.
 - **Azure AI Services**: Advanced AI integrations to elevate user experience.

 ---